grantbow/fit/docs/FIT.md

 The rest of the file contains free form text describing the issue.
 There is an art and science to what an issue can and should contain.
 It can be interpreted as markdown format.
-This is the only logically required file in the directory and the only file with a fixed file name.
-Contents depend upon how the system is used but descriptions often contain the context of an issue, how to reproduce the issue, what a desired outcome would be, etc.
+This is the only logically required file in the directory and the only file with a fixed file name unless a primary alternative is configured.
+Contents depend upon how people use the system but descriptions often contain the context of an issue, how to reproduce the issue, what a desired outcome would be, the version of the program you are reporting an issue with, etc. Over time conventions will help readability but this can be standardized as the system grows.

-Three character file extensions on Description files containing human readable text are not recommended to make for consistent naming.
+Three character file extensions on Description files containing human readable text are not recommended but can be configured.

 ### issue id